KeepNaivety3/nazo-tools/tools.md

 ### Configure the V2Ray Server

-Although v2fly has released the v5 standard, the json format of the v5 standard is not enabled by default, so the past v4 format is used here。
+Although v2fly has released the v5 standard, the json format of the v5 standard is not enabled by default, so the past v4 format is used here.

 Edit ``/usr/local/etc/v2ray/config.json``